-The “Photography Prize” of the Fondation des Treilles was created in 2011 to help the production of photographic works on the theme of the Mediterranean world.
+The “Photography Residency Prize” of the Fondation des Treilles was created in 2011 to help the production of photographic works on the theme of the Mediterranean world.

 The Photography Prize includes :